SoftUni-Internal/interactive-content/EN/00-Course-Introduction/00-Course-Introduction.md

 It implements all the **object-oriented concepts**.

-Any programs that we wrote in Java must use the concept of class.
+Any programs that we write in Java must use the concept of class.
 Our `Main` method itself is included in a class main.

 Classes are the basic building blocks of OOP paradigm.